The Importance of Choosing a School Color -

 The colors are a way of preventing identity crisis.
 These colors are used in uniforms, publications, academic gowns, school logos, buildings and even the school's official websites.

 All colleges in the U.S have different uniform colors ranging from crimson to red and gray.
 Most of these colors were settled on with the help of students, chancellors, student bodies or other staff members.
 A vote had to be taken for such decisions to be made.
-They hold wearing of the college colors so high that they have college colors day.
-National college colors day was founded by the college licensing company in 2004 and is celebrated on every 2nd September annually.
+They hold wearing of the college colors so high that they have College Colors Day.
+National College Colors Day was founded by the college licensing company in 2004 and it's celebrated the first Friday between the end of August and the beginning of September, before Labor Day in the United States.
 On this particular day, all students, friends, family and alumina wear their college colors.
-Wearing your college colors is a way of showing that you take pride in your school as well as have passion and spirit for the college.
-From college tie to jackets, mascots, sporting outfits; these attires have been made to include all the college colors carefully.
+Wearing your college colors is a way of showing that you take pride in your school as well as have passion and spirit for your college.
+A strong, consistent identity is important for both the student and the college.
+From college tie to jackets, mascots, sporting outfits; these items have been made carefully to include all the college colors.

 Most colleges have even retained their name due to their colors such as Brown University, Siena College, and Auburn University.
 Other colleges came up with their colors by combining two college colors (University of Mississippi).
-We often wonder how these universities settled for the various colors they use.
+If you wonder how these universities settled for the various colors they use, wonder no more.
 Below is a list of colleges and exciting history on how they settled for their colors.
 Some of these stories are surprising as well as funny.

 University of North Carolina Wilmington

 The official colors of UNC are teal, gold and blue.
 Originally the colors were kelly green and yellow chosen in 1947 by a group of students.
 With the help of their instructor Emma Lawson, they selected gold and green to represent the nearby sandy beaches (gold) and the ocean (green).